ycrc/ycrc.github.io/docs/clusters-at-yale/guides/rclone.md

 ## Examples

-The following examples show you how to set up rclone for a viriety of different storage types.
+The following examples show you how to set up rclone for a variety of different storage types.
 In the examples, we name our remote cloud storage as 'remote' in the configuration.
 You can provide any name you want.